atomgalaxy/wg21-replacement-function/replacement-function.md

   overload resolution, as the `@_constant-expression_@` is evaluated at declaration time.

+# Related Work

+Roughly related were Parametric Expressions [@P1221R1], but they didn't interact with overload sets very well.

+This paper is strictly orthogonal, as it doesn't give you a way to rewire the arguments, just substitute the function that's actually invoked.

 # Use-cases

+There are many cases in c++ where we want to add a function to an overload set without wrapping it.

+A myriad of use-cases are in the standard itself, just search for _expression_equivalent_ and you will find many.

+The main thing we want to do in all those cases is:

+- step 1: detect a call expression pattern
+- step 2: dispatch to the appropriate function for that case

+The problem is that the detection of the pattern and the appropriate function to call often don't fit into the standard overload resolution mechanism of C++, which necessitates a wrapper, such as a customization point object, or some kind of dispatch function.

+This dispatch function, however it's employed, has no way to distinguish prvalues from other rvalues and therefore cannot possibly emulate the copy-elision aspects of _expression-equivalent_.
+It is also a major source of template bloat.
+The proposed mechanism also solves a number of currently unsolved problems in the language (see the [use-cases section](#use-cases)).

 ## deduce-to-type

-The problem of template-bloat when all we wanted to do was deduce the type qualifiers has plagued C++ since move-semantics were introduced, but gets much, much worse with the introduction of (Deducing This) [@P0847R7] into the language.
+The problem of template-bloat when all we wanted to do was deduce the type qualifiers has plagued C++ since move-semantics were introduced, but gets much, worse with the introduction of (Deducing This) [@P0847R7] into the language.

 This topic is explored in Barry Revzin's [@P2481R1].

-This paper provides a way to spell this, although the spelling is not ideal, and a specific facility for this functionality might be desirable as a part of a different paper.
+This paper provides a way to spell this though a specific facility for this functionality might be desirable as a part of a different paper.

 Observe: